the-turing-way/the-turing-way/book/templates/chapter-template/README.md

 This file structures _The Turing Way_ and defines the order in which chapters appear.
 Your chapter's files should be added to the `_toc.yml` as appropriate.

-To add the chapter on Open Science to Guide 1 in the table of contents, you could do the following:
+For example, the Version Control chapter in the Guide for Reproducible Research was added to the `_toc.yml` file like this:

 ```
-- file: path/to/Guide 1
+- reproducible-research/reproducible-research
   sections:
+  ...
-  - title: Open Science
+  - title: Version Control
-    file: path/to/open-science
+    file: reproducible-research/vcs
     sections:
-    - title: Infrastructure School of Thought
+    - title: General Workflow
-      file: path/to/open-science-infrastructure
+      file: reproducible-research/vcs/vcs-workflow
-    - title: Checklist
+    - title: Getting Started with Git
-      file: path/to/open-science-checklist
+      file: reproducible-research/vcs/vcs-git
-    - title: Resources
+    - title: Git Commit Command
-      file: path/to/open-science-resources
+      file: reproducible-research/vcs/vcs-git-commit
+    - title: Retrieving and Comparing Versions
 ```

 ### Reference external sources appropriately